In the Wild

 This quiet Barn owl (Tyto Alba) followed my every move as I photographing from various angles.
 On a photoshoot at the Mid-South Raptor Center for a photoessay for the Tennessee Conservationist - I was lucky to watch these barn owls grow from 8 weeks old!

-This moment was a closeup after being tagged and getting ready for a release later that day.
+This moment was a closeup after being tagged and getting ready for a release into the wild later that day.

 Later on a dreamt of this stellar beauty flying gracefully out from the mist behind woodsy evergreen trees, hovering in front of me and radiating a sense of peace!
 I think humanity’s connection to nature is not lost, just right beneath surface waiting to be jolted awake!